 This continued through the 1910s, 20s, and into the 1930s.
 Mostly with V twin motorcycle engines, either air cooled or with radiators.
 And in 1934, to provide an even more refined car, the model `F` and the more advanced `F Super` came out using the (in the future, fitted to every Morgan built) Z shaped chassis.
 And now, using a four cylinder water cooled English Ford engine, three speed transmission, a more refined car.

-IN 1936, Morgan offered their first four wheeled car, the 4-4....four cylinders, four wheels.
+In 1936, Morgan offered their first four wheeled car, the 4-4....four cylinders, four wheels.
 But continued meeting the demand for three wheelers.
-Right up to the end of the Trikes in 1952
+Right up to the end of the Trikes in 1952 And this car is reputedly the last Trike built.

-AS the photo show, a literal body off, frame up restoration.
+As the photos show, a literal body off, frame up restoration.
 Lovingly done by its owner.
-Perfect chassis, all new wood framing and bulkheads, rebuilt Ford 10, 1172cc engine, new brakes, excellent wire wheels, new Avon 400:18 tires, leather seats, new wiring and electricals, beautiful dashboard detailing, Smith chronometric speedo, updated with working turn signals, electronic ignition, trickle charger, and lots of little details.
+Perfect chassis, all new wood framing and bulkheads, rebuilt Ford E93a, 1172cc engine, new brakes, excellent wire wheels, new Avon 400:18 tires, leather seats, new wiring and electricals, beautiful dashboard detailing, original Smith chronometric speedo, updated with working turn signals, electronic ignition, trickle charger, and lots of little details.

 Original style luggage rack, folding windshield, all working lights and horn, brake light, even spare keys, manuals, invoices, a thick wad of info for the enthusiastic owner.
 As they say, `it is all there.` And if my arm is twisted, willing to include the `third ramp` for my trailer, a necessity for a three wheeler.